seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 Because the underlying data model is extremely dynamic, a dedicated Azure Function exists to process and create normalized and anonymized data for Power BI Embedded to query (see [Azure Functions](#azure-functions)).

-While the reports are changing as the customer makes adjustments to data they collect and are interested in, a bunch of analyzations can be done right on the dashboard view by anyone with access to the solution.
+While the reports are changing as the customer makes adjustments to data they collect and are interested in, many analyzations can be done right on the dashboard view by anyone with access to the solution.

 ![Power BI Embedded in Bestie]({{ site.baseurl }}/images/bestie/pbie.gif)